 While we all look forward to future road trips and exploring new parks, for now, the government asks that you stay close to home, avoid non-essential travel outside of the province, and enjoy where you live.
 By temporarily avoiding non-essential travel, British Columbians can do their part to protect vulnerable people in communities from COVID-19.
 International travellers returning to BC are required by law to self-isolate for 14 days and complete a self-isolation plan.

 All Canada-US border crossings are restricted to essential travel March 21 for the duration of the provincial state of emergency, at which point it will be reviewed by both parties.
 “Non-essential” includes travel considered tourism or recreational in nature.

-Non-essential travel out of the province is not recommended.
-Some routes and crossings are limited to essential travel.
-All inter-provincial travel is now permitted for BC residents.
+All provincial travel is now permitted for BC residents.
 Some towns, communities and regions who rely on tourism are eager to welcome visitors with safety measures in place.
 The majority of provincial parks and campgrounds are open for visitors.
 Other communities might be hesitant to welcome outside visitors this summer and people need to respect that.
 As part of Phase 3, the government encourages British Columbians to be respectful of the communities you plan to visit and be safe as you enjoy the many beautiful locations across our province.

 For more details regarding BC travel, BC borders, and access to recreation sites and active transportation routes, see the Government of BC website.
 For information about travel within Canada or departing Canada, see the Government of Canada’s travel restrictions, exemptions and advice.